A firm and well-founded belief that things will be better

 Jésus Pleura - Jesus Wept

 My interest in Tissot began when I was searching for public domain religious images to use in internet content during COVID, when churches were closed.
 I came across his painting 'Jésus Pleura' and was immediately struck by it.
 The scene is Jesus' arrival at Bethany where Lazarus has died.
 A woman is knelt at his feet in great sorrow, along with others nearby, and the village pictured behind it.
 It is beautiful; it portrays a striking figure of Jesus Christ.
 But what is vital here, for me, is that Jesus is not crying for the dead Lazarus.
 Lazarus and his tomb are not in the picture.
 According to the Gospels, after hearing the news of Lazarus' death, Jesus has deliberately waited so that four days have passed before He arrives at the house of Lazarus 'whom He loved'.
 He does not cry until He reaches the mourners at the grave.
 I have heard several say that He is crying for the natural human pain of losing a loved one, and even the Brooklyn Museum subtitles this piece in this way (ref), but that cannot be so - He is about to bring Lazarus back from the dead to everyone's great joy and amazement.
 Indeed John precedes this with "When Jesus therefore saw her weeping, and the Jews also weeping which came with her, he groaned in the spirit, and was troubled", and this 'groaning' is the Greek 'embrimaomai' meaning strong indignation and rage (e.g. ref).
 Just before that, Jesus has asked Martha whether she believes Lazarus can be raised from the dead and tells her "Thy brother shall rise again" but she thinks Jesus means the resurrection at the last day; her hope is partial, yet Jesus is limitless.
 Martha has given up hope that Jesus will raise Lazarus now, after four days - after all, the body will be decomposed and everyone knew that the spirit did not stay with the body more than three days.
-Remember also that over and over again Jesus has been telling them that with belief in Him, anything is possible.
-So for me - and I emphasise this is my own view - His tears and frustration on seeing the weeping women are because, as their loving shepherd, it is unacceptable that His flock should be so oppressed by death or subject to such fear and despair as the world presents; there should be no death, and no weeping.
-They don't fully understand (or believe, or trust) yet the depth of his power.
-For me, it is indeed the power of God that is palpable here, and He feels all of our injuries and wishes them to be gone.
+Remember that over and over again Jesus has been telling them that with belief in Him, anything is possible.
+So for me, His tears and frustration on seeing the weeping women are because, as their loving shepherd, it is unacceptable that His flock should be so oppressed by death or subject to such fear and despair as the world presents; there should be no death, and no weeping.
+They don't fully understand (or believe, or trust) yet the depth of his power or the treasure of His kingdom.
+"If you only knew the gift God has for you ...".
+For me, it is indeed the power of God that is palpable here.
+He feels all of our injuries and wishes them to be gone.

 "Jesus said unto her, I am the resurrection, and the life: he that believeth in me, though he were dead, yet shall he live: And whosoever liveth and believeth in me shall never die.
 Believest thou this?" *